TheKodeToad/MCPish/README.md

 This is an outdated less-compatible method of Minecraft modding but it's useful for making quick changes!
 If you want to create something serious, using a Fabric or Quilt (still in beta) mod with mixins is a better idea.

 ## How
-Run the gradle task `extractMapped`.
+Run the gradle tasks `setup extractMapped`.
 Warning: this will override everything!

 ## Why, toad
 MCP Reborn didn't want to change their license :(.
 I still like modifying Minecraft's source code directly to do very stuipd things to it!